-Hong Kong Institute of Certified Public Accountants 香港會計師公會 Copyright 2008 The Hong Kong Institute of Certified Public Accountants.
+Copyright 2007 The Hong Kong Institute of Certified Public Accountants.
 All rights reserved.

-Permission is granted to make copies of this Technical Bulletin provided that such copies are for use in academic classrooms or for personal use and are not sold or disseminated, and provided further that each copy bears the following credit line: "Copyright by the Hong Kong Institute of Certified Public Accountants.
+Permission is granted to make copies of this Draft Discussion Paper provided that such copies are for use in academic classrooms or for personal use and are not sold or disseminated, and provided further that each copy bears the following credit line: "Copyright by the Hong Kong Institute of Certified Public Accountants.
 All rights reserved.
 Used by permission".
 Otherwise, written permission from the HKICPA is required to reproduce, store or transmit this document, except as permitted by law.

-This Technical Bulletin is prepared by the HKICPA and is intended to provide information to members on the current practices in Hong Kong in regard to such engagements only.
+This Draft Discussion Paper is prepared by the HKICPA and is intended to seek for comments only.
 Professional advice should be taken before applying the content of this publication to your particular circumstances.
 While the HKICPA endeavours to ensure that the information in this publication is correct, no responsibility for loss to any person acting or refraining from action as a result of using any such information can be accepted by the HKICPA.

-HONG KONG INSTITUTE OF CERTIFIED PUBLIC ACCOUNTANTS
+HONG KONG INSTITUTE OF CERTIFIED PUBLIC ACCOUNTANTS DRAFT DISCUSSION PAPER